A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Abstract

 \section{Abstract}

-We propose a double-station access protocol based on CSMA/CA (DS-CSMA/CA) for optical wireless scattering communication networks (OWSCN), where two stations can transmit data to single destination simultaneously.
-The proposed protocol can avoid the frames colliding with each other.
-Furthermore, we propose the state transmission model to analyze the collision probability and throughput.
-We also propose to optimize the initial contention window and partner map for the protocol.
-Both numerical and simulation results imply that the proposed protocol can achieve remarkably higher throughput compared with traditional CSMA/CA.
+We propose a double-station access protocol (DS-CSMA) with multiple backoff mechanism for optical wireless scattering communication networks (OWSCN).
+Furthermore, we extend existing Bianchi Markov model into state transmission model to analyze the collision probability, throughput and average delay.
+For the application of protocol, we propose to optimize the initial contention window and indicator matrix to maximize throughput.
+Both numerical and simulation results imply that the proposed protocol can achieve higher throughput and lower transmission delay compared with state-of-art baseline.